-The best streaming services in 2024
+The best streaming services in 2026 - Engadget

 Soon after, CBS added UEFA Champions League and Europa League soccer to its sports slate.
 The Champions League is the biggest competition in club soccer, pitting teams from various countries around the continent against each other to see who's the best.
 Europa League does the same, but with less glory.
 Paramount+ is now the home of Series A soccer (Italy) and will broadcast CONCACAF World Cup qualifiers, which the US Men's National Team will participate in.

-At $8 a month with limited commercials, or $13 a month for the ad-free tier (with Showtime bundled in), Paramount+ isn’t a must have sports destination just yet.
-You can stream NFL games and more that air on your local CBS station inside the app, but the network is still filling out a well-rounded slate.
-For now, it’s more of a necessity for soccer fans than anything else. — B.S.
+At $8 a month with limited commercials, or $13 a month for the ad-free tier (with Showtime bundled in), Paramount+ isn't a must have sports destination just yet.
+You can stream NFL games and more that air on your local CBS station inside the app, but the network is still filling out a well-rounded slate. — B.S.

 Free trial: No | Monthly price: Starts at $8/month (with ads) | Annual cost: Starts at $80/year (with ads) | Live TV: Limited | Local channels: No

-NBC made it clear before Peacock’s debut that Premier League soccer would be available on the standalone service.
-What we didn’t expect was that the network would put so many games there, basically forcing anyone who’s more than a casual fan to subscribe.
+NBC made it clear before Peacock's debut that Premier League soccer would be available on the standalone service.
+What we didn't expect was that the network would put so many games there, basically forcing anyone who's more than a casual fan to subscribe.
 This is partially due to PL scheduling.
-In the US, that means you need the $6/month service and access to NBC Sports network (through cable TV or live TV streaming) to follow comprehensively.
+In the US, that means you need the $8/month service and access to NBC Sports network (through cable TV or live TV streaming) to follow comprehensively.

 NBCUniversal had a similar structure in the past where one game per time slot was broadcast on NBC Sports and NBC Sports Gold was used as the overflow.
 Gold was also the home to cycling, Olympic sports and more.
 Now the Premier League is being used to push the new service Peacock, and with the current scheduling format, even more games are relegated to streaming only.
 Thankfully, Peacock does offer match replays, so there's some added value there if you can't be parked in front of your TV all day on Saturday and Sunday.